 Frequently Asked Questions

-What happens during a roofing inspection?
+What happens during a roof inspection?

 A roofing inspection is a routine checkup on the integrity of your roof.
 Homeowners choose to inspect their roofs for a number of reasons, predominantly to check for storm damage or to determine the life left on the roof of a newly purchased home.